 Home to a variety of trout species, shad, bass, pike, pickerel and more, the Catskills have a long history as one of America's ultimate angling destinations.
 From the area's vast reservoirs that compose the New York City Watershed, to numerous lakes, rivers, streams and ponds, angle across the Catskills and fish the region's varied waterways.

-Popular Catskills Fishing Haunts
+Popular Catskills Fishing Spots

 If you're not visiting the Catskills for the region's prime fly fishing, angling the stillwaters of a reservoir or lake, or casting a line from shore will still yield some incredible catches.
 Try these popular Catskills fishing haunts: